Dying Breed (film): Plot

-The film opens in Tasmania, 1800s.
-Alexander Pearce, a convict known as "the Pieman", has escaped into the wilderness and he is being hunted by policemen with dogs.
+The film opens in Tasmania in the 1800s.
+Alexander Pearce, a convict known as "the Pieman", has escaped into the wilderness, and he is being hunted by policemen with dogs.
 He is faced by a policeman who attempts to shoot Pearce, but his gun does not fire.
 Pearce then bites the policeman's neck, taking a large chunk from his throat, killing him, allowing Pearce to escape.
-In his escape he is confronted with a Tasmanian tiger, whom he sates by kicking a piece of the policeman over to for the predator to eat.
+In his escape, he is confronted with a Tasmanian tiger, whom he staves off by kicking a piece of the policeman over to the predator to eat.

-In the present day, Nina plans a trip with her boyfriend Matt to Tasmania to find the supposedly extinct Tasmanian tiger.
+Today, Nina plans a trip with her boyfriend Matt to Tasmania to find the supposedly extinct Tasmanian tiger.
 Her endeavor is encouraged by a paw print that was discovered by her older sister in a remote area of the island before her body was mysteriously found in the Pieman River several years before.
-Matt's friend, Jack, and his girlfriend, Rebecca, help pay for the trip and accompany the fellow couple.
+Matt's friend, Jack, and his girlfriend, Rebecca, help pay for the trip and accompany the couple.
 When they arrive, Matt sees a small girl on the boat playing a game with yellow-tinted teeth.
 When Matt asks what she is doing, she recites a rhyme, then bites Matt's hand.
 They spend a night in a dingy motel located next to a meat pie factory, meeting the eccentric and creepy locals.

-The next day, the group goes out on a boat in the river along the forest.
-They decide to camp in a cave out in the woods, and later that evening Matt and Nina discover one of the Tasmanian tigers creeping through the bush.
+The next day, the group goes out on a boat on the river through the forest.
+They decide to camp in a cave out in the woods, and later that evening, Matt and Nina discover one of the Tasmanian tigers creeping through the bush.
 Nina rushes to get her camera to take a picture of the marsupial, but it has run into the woods.
-The group goes into the dark after the animal using their cell phones as light because capturing proof of its existence is critical to Nina's research.
+The group goes into the dark after the animal, using their cell phones as light, because capturing proof of its existence is critical to Nina's research.
 Unbeknownst to the rest of the group, Rebecca is captured and eaten by a cannibal.
 When the other three re-group, they realize that Rebecca is missing and that Nina has blood on her pant legs.